MarcoPrins/vizualize-mi/README.md

 * **Why no SQLAlchemy** ?
 For this simple app I prefer the explicit and transparent view over the SQL being executed, and low overhead instead of using an ORM.
 This is not a dogmatic opinion, I just think it's a bit nicer.
 * I added a separate Dockerfile for production, which uses `gunicorn`.
 * There aren't enough endpoints to call this a pattern yet, but as this app scales I would continue to structure endpoints in the restful controller pattern.
-* There are some warnings from 3rd party libraries when running `pytest`.
+* There are some warnings from 3rd party libraries in both backend and frontend.
 I didn't sort them out because I didn't see this as the point of the assignment so I spent my time on other aspects.

 ----